OpenMW/openmw/docs/source/reference/modding/settings/shadows.rst

 :Type:		boolean
 :Range:		True/False
-:Default:	False
+:Default:	True

 With this setting enabled, attempt to better use the shadow map(s) by making them cover a smaller area.
 This can be especially helpful when looking downwards with a high viewing distance but will be less useful with the default value.
-The performance impact of this may be very large.
+May have a minor to major performance impact.

 shadow map resolution
 ---------------------